 Definitions

-- n.
-An acute, highly infectious, often fatal disease caused by a poxvirus and characterized by high fever and aches with subsequent widespread eruption of pimples that blister, produce pus, and form pockmarks.
-Also called variola.
+- noun An acute, highly infectious, often fatal disease caused by a poxvirus and characterized by high fever and aches with subsequent widespread eruption of pimples that blister, produce pus, and form pockmarks.
+Smallpox was eradicated worldwide by 1979 as a result of numerous vaccination campaigns and exists only as a laboratory specimen.

-- n.
-An acute, highly contagious disease, fatal in between one third and one fourth of unvaccinated cases.
-It ordinarily presents the following features; a period of incubation (three to eighteen days or more, usually twelve to fourteen days);
+- noun An acute, highly contagious disease, fatal in between one third and one fourth of unvaccinated cases.

-- n.
+- noun (Med.)
 A contagious, constitutional, febrile disease characterized by a peculiar eruption; variola.
 The cutaneous eruption is at first a collection of papules which become vesicles (first flat, subsequently umbilicated) and then pustules, and finally thick crusts which slough after a certain time, often leaving a pit, or scar.

-- n. a highly contagious viral disease characterized by fever and weakness and skin eruption with pustules that form scabs that slough off leaving scars
+- noun a highly contagious viral disease characterized by fever and weakness and skin eruption with pustules that form scabs that slough off leaving scars

 Examples